European Neighbourhood Policy - South - agriculture statistics

 Trade in food and live animals

-The value of international trade in food and live animals has grown at a rapid pace over the last decade in nearly all of the ENP-South countries; note this may, in part, be due to increased prices as the values shown in Tables 4 and 5 are presented in current prices.
+The value of international trade in food and live animals has grown at a rapid pace over the last decade in nearly all of the ENP-South countries; note this may, in part, be due to increased prices as the values shown in Table 4 are presented in current prices.
 Fluctuating prices for raw and processed foodstuffs may have a considerable impact on the trade position of a country, while climatic conditions can affect yields and determine if there is a surplus of food for export or if there is a deficit which may lead to higher levels of imports.

-Collectively, the exports of food and live animals from ENP-South countries (2016 data for Morocco and Tunisia; excluding Lebanon) were valued at EUR 11.4 billion in 2017, equivalent to about around 13.1 % of the EU-28 total, while the value of imports of these goods into the ENP-South countries was EUR 30.3 billion, equivalent to 29.2 % of the EU-28 total.
+Collectively, the exports of food and live animals from ENP-South countries (excluding Lebanon) were valued at €11.6 billion in 2020 (2018 data used for Jordan; 2019 data for Palestine), equivalent to 8.9 % of the EU total, while the value of imports of these goods into the ENP-South countries was €25.1 billion, equivalent to 24.2 % of the EU total.